 What is the hook?
-Encourage the children to enjoy the school library.
-Invite a librarian in to school.
+Visiting author and/or librarian to talk about traditional tales and nursery rhymes.
+Encourage the children to join the local library.

 Christmas Pantomime to be performed in school setting.

 Vocabulary your child will need to know and understand before the beginning of term.